VisaJourney.com: Lost my ticket stubs, can a DNA test on the baby be proof of having met? - VisaJourney.com

 Bye: Penguin

-Me: Irish/ Swiss citizen.
-Husband: USC; twin babies born Feb 08 who are joint Irish/ USC.
-Did DCF (IR1) via the Dublin, Ireland embassy and now living in Arkansas.
+Me: Irish/ Swiss citizen, and now naturalised US citizen.
+Husband: USC; twin babies born Feb 08 in Ireland and a daughter in Feb 2010 in Arkansas who are all joint Irish/ USC.
+Did DCF (IR1) in 6 weeks via the Dublin, Ireland embassy and now living in Arkansas.

 A DNA test is extremely expensive and time consuming.
 Try and get a copy of your trip itinerary and the passport stamps as well.
 Passport stamps regardless of being blurry are even better than boarding passes.
 Are you planning on taking any trips between now and November?